ReproNim/reproman/docs/source/sandbox/packages.rst

 Construction of such environments would heavily depend on specification of "packages" which contain sufficient information to reconstruct and execute in the environment.
-Such specifications could be constructed manually, by NICEMAN from loose human description, or via automated provenance collection of "shell" command.
+Such specifications could be constructed manually, by ReproMan from loose human description, or via automated provenance collection of "shell" command.
 They also should provide sufficient expressive power to be able to tune them quickly for most common cases (e.g. upgrade from release X to